iconation/Daedric/README.md

 - A wallet for localhost development is already pre-generated.
 - If you correctly loaded T-bears using the configuration as described in the prerequisites, `tbears balance hxba2e54b54b695085f31ff1a9b33868b5aea44e33` should return some balance.

+## Quick Start

+Here is a checklist you will need to follow in order to deploy your first Daedric SCORE to the Yeouido testnet:

+  * Install prerequisites:
+    * `pip install tbears`
+    * `sudo apt install jq`
+  * Clone the Daedric repository:
+    * `git clone https://github.com/iconation/Daedric.git && cd Daedric`
+  * Install the operator wallets:
+    * `./install.sh`
+    * Input 3 passwords for each network
+  * Send few ICX (20 ICX should be enough) to the Yeouido wallet (the address is displayed in the `install.sh` script)
+    * Contact @Spl3en if you need some testnet ICX
+  * Deploy your SCORE to the testnet:
+    * `./scripts/score/deploy_score.sh -n yeouido -t ICXUSD`
+  * Install your price bot:
+    * `crontab -e`
+    * Add a new line : `0 * * * *    cd /path/to/Daedric && ./scripts/bots/equalizer/icxusd/post.sh -n yeouido -s [your keystore password]`
+  * Test your Daedric SCORE by manually calling the script:
+    * `./scripts/bots/equalizer/icxusd/post.sh -n yeouido`
+  * Check the value of your feed using the ICON Yeouido tracker : https://bicon.tracker.solidwallet.io/contract/contract_address

 ## Deploy Daedric SCORE to localhost, testnet or mainnet